 For further information, read our information for dual nationals.

 Australia has reciprocal arrangements with a number of countries which allow Australians to work while on holiday there.
 Australians who want to participate in these programs need to apply for a working holiday visa with the foreign mission of the country they wish to work and holiday in before they travel.
-The Department of Immigration and Citizenship website provides information on countries and regions participating in the Working Holiday Program with Australia.
+The Department of Immigration and Border Protection website provides information on countries and regions participating in the Working Holiday Program with Australia.